-Speedy NZYProof DNA polymerase belongs to a new generation of DNA polymerases displaying a fast polymerization rate.
-Only 5 seconds are required for the successful synthesis of a 1 kb size DNA fragment.
-Faster PCR can be further achieved by increasing the primers melting temperature, which increases PCR annealing temperature, thus allowing combining the annealing and extension PCR steps (see below).
-Speedy NZYProof DNA polymerase is supplied with an optimized 5× Reaction Buffer and a 50 mM MgCl2 solution.
+Speedy Supreme NZYProof DNA polymerase belongs to a new generation of DNA polymerases displaying a faster polymerization rate than any other conventional non-proofreading enzyme.
+Less than 5 seconds are required for the successful synthesis of a 1 kb size DNA fragment.
+In addition to a high-speed performance, the enzyme retains high sensitivity for low-copy templates.
+Speedy Supreme NZYProof DNA polymerase is supplied with an optimized 5× Reaction Buffer, which already contains Mg2+.
 The enzyme supports robust and reliable reactions while tolerating a wide range of templates.
-It is useful for fast and routine DNA amplifications thar require fidelity, as well as for genotyping.
-PCR products generated by Speedy NZYProof DNA polymerase have blunt-ends and are suitable for cloning with NZYTech's NZY-blunt PCR cloning kit (NZYTech, Cat.
+It is useful for fast, routine and sensitive DNA amplifications that require fidelity, as well as for genotyping.
+PCR products generated by Speedy Supreme NZYProof DNA polymerase have blunt-ends and are suitable for cloning with NZYtech's NZY-blunt PCR cloning kit (NZYtech, Cat.
 No. MB121).